MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-windows-defender-application-guard.md

   We recommend using AppLocker policies to prevent untrusted websites from loading in Chrome and Firefox.

+> [!TIP]
+> Download the [Microsoft Edge for Business Security Whitepaper](https://edgestatic.azureedge.net/shared/cms/pdfs/Microsoft_Edge_Security_Whitepaper_v2.pdf) to learn more about the capabilities that make Edge for Business a secure enterprise browser.
+>
+>The additional security features in Edge make it very secure without needing Application Guard.
+The growing list of security features includes:
+>
+>*    Defender SmartScreen for the anti-phishing and malware support and URL scanning and blocking.
+>*    Enhanced security mode for protecting against memory-related vulnerabilities by disabling just-in-time JavaScript compilation (and other protections).
+>*    Website typo protection for misspelled websites.
+>*    Data Loss Prevention to identify, monitor, and automatically protect sensitive items.

 ### Edge for Business security

 Download the [Microsoft Edge for Business Security Whitepaper](https://edgestatic.azureedge.net/shared/cms/pdfs/Microsoft_Edge_Security_Whitepaper_v2.pdf) to learn more about the capabilities that make Edge for Business a secure enterprise browser.